 Immersion Is the Name of the Game

 Set designers have access to more immersion tools than ever.
 However, the mission for each director is still the same; to create cohesive storylines and narratives that engage or even challenge audiences.
-The latest stage of technology is useless unless a designer fully understands this.
+The latest and greatest in stage technology is useless unless a designer fully understands this.

 Set design rockstars like Es Devlin and Joseph Bennett have been masters of immersion, sculpting experiences for the world’s top concerts, fashion houses, operas, and galleries.
 Today you are not only going to learn about the technology used on the stage, but you will take a peek at some of the greatest set designs in recent years.